Posted by: Brightwood College

 - Have legal US residency

-- Complete your required prelicense education (number of hours required depends on the state)
+- Complete your required prelicense education (find your state's requirements)

 - Pass your state real estate license examination